nic-obert/rusty-vm/oxide/oxide TODO.md

 ### In Progress

+- [ ] Wrap LiteralValues into Rc to allow passing them around.
+Note that they never get mutated and the symbol table holds some that are currently being copied to substitute their symbol if the value is known
 - [ ] move operation arguments into ops/tokenkind enum??? the borrow checker would not be happy, though
 - [ ] split the the TokenNode into lexical nodes and syntax nodes. different structs, different enums in order to have less clutter.
 No more ChildrenType, no more match_unreachable! to get the node children
 - [ ] implement const functions